jremy42/42-Philosophers/README.md

 - number_of_times_each_philosopher_must_eat (optional argument): If all philosophers have eaten at least number_of_times_each_philosopher_must_eat times, the simulation ends.
 If this argument is not specified, then the simulation ends when a philosopher dies.

 ## 👏 Acquired knowledge

-> - [📌 Threading: The project explores the creation and manipulation of threads to represent each philosopher.]
+- ✅ Threading: The project explores the creation and manipulation of threads to represent each philosopher.
+- ✅ Processes: In the bonus part of the project, philosophers are represented by processes.
+- ✅ Mutex: The project introduces the use of mutexes for achieving mutual exclusion when accessing shared resources, such as forks.
+- ✅ Semaphores: In the bonus part, semaphores are used for synchronization between processes.
+- ✅ Shared memory: The project also touches upon the concept of shared memory for enabling communication and data sharing between philosophers.
+- ✅ Time management: The philosophers need to adhere to specific time constraints for eating, sleeping, and thinking, requiring time management within the program.
+- ✅ Resource management: The philosophers need to share forks to eat, necessitating proper management of shared resources to avoid conflicts and race conditions.
+- ✅ Logs and display: The project requires displaying the actions of philosophers with precise timestamps and a specific format.

 ---